-: Turn on if you want to set a delay time before the power turns off.
-Delay time time between 1 and 60 minutes.
-Power saving mode on power saving mode, the IR illumination range reduces.
-Set power configuration selecting a different PoE class option.
+Delayed shutdown : Turn on if you want to set a delay time before the power turns off.

+Delay time : Set a delay time between 1 and 60 minutes.

+Power saving mode : Turn on to put the device into power saving mode.
+When you turn on power saving mode, the IR illumination range reduces.

+Set power configuration : Change the power configuration by selecting a different PoE class option.
 Click Save and restart to save the change.

-: Change the power configuration by